 Commonly known as just the Grugq, Thaddeus Grugq is a security researcher and hacker known for publications and commentary regarding forensic analysis, international espionage, and cybersecurity.
 In recent years, Grugq has talked openly about high-end exploit brokering.

-Troy Hunt is an Australian web security consultant and perhaps most known for his project Have I Been Pwned (HIBP), which helps users confirm if their data was compromised due to a breach.
+Troy Hunt is an Australian web security consultant and perhaps best known for his project Have I Been Pwned (HIBP), which helps users confirm if their data was compromised due to a breach.
 After 14 years of enterprise experience at Pfizer, Hunt offers his expertise in a weekly vlog.
 He’s also written infosec courses for Pluralsight.

 Some popular security leaders have shifted their focus to Mastodon, an open source social media platform, in the wake of recent turmoil at Twitter.
 Mastodon’s infosec.exchange platform is specifically geared toward the security industry.
 Check out these accounts if you prefer not to use Twitter.

 Brian Krebs still has a Twitter account (@krebsonsecurity), but he posts more regularly about security on Mastodon.
 He is known for his strong background in journalism, writing often about cybercrime.